Philm Photography 2018

 Hair & Make Up Images HD, Woking

 Anna Neale is a multi-talented singer/songwriter, composer, session vocalist, voice over artist and lecturer in music.
 Anna's worked professionally in the music industry for over a decade.
-In that time she's toured the world, released three albums and an EP to critical acclaim, written songs for other artists, radio and TV advertising, and provided vocals for many TV animations, songs and adverts.
-Anna is also an elected member of the Songwriter Committee at the British Academy of Songrwiters, Composers and Authors (BASCA).
+In that time she's toured the world, released three albums and an EP independently to critical acclaim, written songs for other artists, radio and TV advertising, and provided vocals for many TV animations, songs and adverts.
+Anna is also an elected member of The Ivors Academy Songwriter Committee (formally the British Academy of Songrwriters, Composers and Authors / BASCA), and is a mentor for the SheGrows mentoring scheme in partnerships with the Musicians Union and SheSaidSo.

 Anna's previous album ‘River Man’, also produced by Jez Larder, took the listener on an epic musical odyssey through Roman history and heralded a change of musical direction.
 Voted one of RnR (Rock n Reel) Magazine’s albums of 2012, River Man features guest performances from Gary Brooker (Procol Harum), Patch Hannan (The Sundays, The Audience), and world-renowned Senegal virtuoso Jali Fily Cissokho.
 Influenced by the life, times, loves and legacy of Pompeii, Anna Neale’s ‘River Man’ enthralled listeners with songs that chronicled universal themes of love and knowledge, as well as the eternal question of the human spirit and human identity.